- Courses conducted around the World -

 -P.Zeus.

-The Coaching Methodology of the CMC Course -including the Facilitator's Style of Presentation
+The Coaching Methodology of the Master Coach Certification Course

 Behavior Based Coaching -an explanation